 The Welsh Grand National can be one of the most demanding Nationals because it is run in December when the weather is at its worst at the Chepstow racecourse.
-It has been abandoned six times because of being waterlogged, frost or snow and four of the last ten renewals have been rescheduled to run in January.
-The last fourteen renewals have been run on either soft (6) or heavy (8) ground which means you need to look for testing ground specialists.
+It has been abandoned six times because of being waterlogged, frost or snow, and four of the last ten renewals have been rescheduled to run in January.
+The last eighteen renewals have been run on either soft or heavy ground, so you need to look for testing ground specialists.

-The race is run at Chepstow which is a left-handed track, it's run over three miles and five & a half furlongs and is open to runners aged four years old or older.
-The winner's form is pretty good so get those notebooks ready, both Bindaree and Silver Birch went on to win the Aintree Grand National.
+The race is run at Chepstow, which is a left-handed track.
+It's run over three miles and six & a half furlongs and is open to runners aged four years old or older.
+The winner's form is pretty good, so get those notebooks ready, both Bindaree and Silver Birch went on to win the Aintree Grand National.
 There is also Cheltenham Gold Cup form here too, Synchronised (2010) and Native River (2016) both went on to win the Gold Cup in 2012 & 2018.

 Welsh Grand National Information: